adelapie/ghidra-evm/README.md

 - ghidra_bridge is somewhat slow when loading code from Ghidra into python
 - The CFG is created according to evm_cfg_builder, this means that mainly the JUMP and JUMPI instructions are utilized.
-A jump table of 2x2 bytes is utilized to detect and show branches in the disassembly and control flow windows.
+A jump table of 16x16 is utilized to detect and show branches in the disassembly and control flow windows.
 - ghidra has not been designed to deal with architectures of wordsizes > 64-bit.
 That means that supporting long instructions such as PUSH32 in SLEIGH should be done using alternative memory structures.
-Further, given the wordsize limitation in ghidra ghidra-evm only supports compiled contracts of up to 0xffff instructions.
+Further, given the wordsize limitation in Ghidra, ghidra-evm only supports compiled contracts with branches in the first 0xffff instructions.

 ### TODO